-ABA Therapist: Job Description and Requirements for Becoming an ABA Therapist
+ABA Therapist: Job Description & Career Requirements

 Applied behavioral analysis (ABA) therapists are behavioral development professionals who help patients overcome mental and social disabilities.
 Becoming an ABA therapist requires formal education in psychology, behavior analysis, or a related field of study.
 Therapists at both undergraduate and graduate degree levels may find opportunities in the occupation.
 ABA therapists are generally required to obtain state licensure.

 ABA therapists study how behavior is influenced by environment and treat patients accordingly.
 Many ABA therapists work with autistic children and other developmentally-disabled patients.
 These professionals use reward systems to reinforce positive, learned behaviors.
 Other techniques include incidental teaching, pivotal response training, and milieu therapy.